22 Feb Assessing the Ethical, Legal and Social Impacts of new technologies: the DEVELOP project case study

 DEVELOP Ethical, Legal and Social Impact Assessment

 DEVELOP is a three-year project that will develop a personalised learning environment for career development.
-The DEVELOP system will provide assessment of transversal competencies (skills like leadership, decisions making, negotiation) and social capital to highlight learning opportunities for career development.
+The DEVELOP system will provide the assessment of transversal competencies (skills like leadership, decisions making, negotiation) and social capital to highlight learning opportunities for career development.
 It will combine this with personalised visualisations of potential career paths to inform and guide learners towards realistic and attainable careers.

 Our team aimed to develop an impact assessment to identify and manage the risks associated with these ambitions.
 We analysed various elements, such as: